bbauska/JS-generative-art/README.md

-What You Will Learn
+## What You Will Learn
 I mentioned previously that I’ll be equipping you with some new tools and techniques.
 Let’s flesh these out.

-InTroduCTIon  Tools
+## Introductonn Tools
 On the tool end of things, we’ll be using the following:

 •	JavaScript and the SvJs library.
 I’ll elaborate on this further later.
 •	A code editor.
 Here I’ll be giving you a choice between
 •	Visual Studio Code (an excellent open source code editor)
 •	CodePen (a popular online code editor)
 •	If you opt to use Visual Studio Code (which I recommend), we’ll also be using Node.js and NPM to manage dependencies (a good habit to get into as a developer).

 All code examples are available on both GitHub and CodePen, so feel free to follow along whichever way you prefer.
 You can of course do both, work locally with a code editor but check out CodePen examples online for quick inspiration.
 For convenience, I’ll organize and embed all CodePen examples at davidmatthew.ie/generative-art-javascript-svg.

 ## Techniques
 In terms of the techniques we’ll tackle, by the end of this book, you should have a good overview of the following: